hongliang5316/midjourney-go/README.md

 midjourney-go is a Go client library for accessing the [Midjourney-Bot API](https://midjourney.com/).

 It is designed very simply and is lightweight with no additional logic.
-You can use it to do anything and it belongs to a very low-level library.
+It belongs to a very low-level library, so you can use it to do anything.

 ## Installation ##